aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

 # AWS Lambda to Amazon Kendra to Amazon Bedrock

 This pattern contains a sample AWS SAM stack that utilizes an AWS Lambda function to retrieve documents from an Amazon Kendra index and pass it to Amazon Bedrock for a generated response.

-The pattern includes usage of Amazon Kendra Web Crawler data source connector.
-When selecting websites to index, you must adhere to the Amazon Acceptable Use Policy and all other Amazon terms.
-Remember that you must only use Amazon Kendra Web Crawler to index your own web pages, or web pages that you have authorization to index.
-To learn how to stop Amazon Kendra Web Crawler from indexing your website(s), please see Configuring the robots.txt file for Amazon Kendra Web Crawler. **Note:** Abusing Amazon Kendra Web Crawler to aggressively crawl websites or web pages you don't own is not considered acceptable use.
+The pattern includes usage of Amazon S3 data source connector.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.